Determining Fault in Left-Turn Car Accident and What Makes It So Dangerous

-Making left turns is one of the top five driving phobias in the U.S., and with good reason.
+Making a left turns is one of the top five driving phobias in the U.S., and with good reason.
 The NHTSA reports that 53.1% of crossing path crashes involve left turns, but only 5.7 % involve right turns.
 Intersections are especially dangerous because traffic is coming in all directions, so the potential for accidents is increased.

 According to NHTSA crash statistics, in intersections controlled by traffic signals, about 69% of the crashes were classified as “Left Turn Across Path/Opposite Direction” (LTACP/OD).